PoC-dev/ibmdocs-tools/as400/README.md

-This directory contains a text-based full-screen application derived from parts of my [German language AS/400 Subfile Template](https://github.com/PoC-dev/as400-sfltemplates-german), and the accompanying table definitions for the script one directory up.
+This directory contains a text-based full-screen application derived from parts of my [AS/400 Subfile Template](https://github.com/PoC-dev/as400-sfltemplates), and the accompanying table definitions for the script one directory up.

 ----
 ## License.